-This section surveys Refs.
+In this Section, we overview Refs.
 [1-3, 6], which use an analogy with statistical physics to describe probability distributions of money, income, and wealth.

-The equilibrium statistical mechanics is based on the Boltzmann-Gibbs law, which states that the probability distribution function (PDF) of energy ε is $P(\varepsilon) =$ $Ce^{-\varepsilon/T}$, where T is the temperature, and C is a normalizing constant.
+The equilibrium statistical mechanics is based on the Boltzmann-Gibbs law, which states that the probability distribution function (PDF) of energy E is P(E) = $Ce^{-E/T}$, where T is the temperature, and C is a normalizing constant.
 The main ingredient in the textbook derivation of the Boltzmann-Gibbs law is conservation of energy.
 When two economic agents make a transaction, some amount of money is transferred from one agent to another, but the sum of their money before and after transaction is the same: $m_1 + m_2 = m'1 + m'2$.
-Then, by analogy with statistical physics, the equilibrium PDF of money m in a closed system of agents should have the Boltzmann-Gibbs form $P(m) = Ce^{-m/T}$, where T is the effective "money temperature" equal to the average amount of money per agent [1].
+Then, by analogy with statistical physics, the equilibrium PDF of money m in a closed system of agents should have the Boltzmann-Gibbs form $P(m) = Ce^{-m/T}$, where T is the effective "money temperature" equal to the average amount of money per agent.
 This exponential distribution is indeed observed in computer simulations [1], as shown in Fig. 1.